AmosNimos/open_politics/Belief.md

 Isaac Asimov: “Properly read, the Bible is the most potent force for atheism ever conceived" God or not, evolution is still a fact and the bible is still wrong.

+## Hypocresy
-what if i said this:
+What if I said this?
 Yes, I do have proof that God does not exist.
 It is perfect and irrefutable.
-I'm not going to show you however.
 You cannot see it or detect it in any way.
 You cannot deduct it from the laws of logic either.
 You might claim that I do in fact have no such proof.
-But you have no proof that I don't...
+But you have no proof that I don't and if you did I would simply dismiss them, without further consideration.
-Sound familiar? it's called faith and it is the most nocive and dishonest approach you can have on any topics, it's not an argument, it's the lack their of.
+Sound familiar?
+It’s called faith and it is the most disingenuous and dishonest approach you can have on any topics, it's not an argument, it's the lack thereof.

-Faith is A poor substitute for thinking.
+Faith is a poor substitute for thinking.

 A Charlatan greatest tool is faith.